 Before you embark on the lofty goal of determining spending percentages at your household, you and your hubby or significant other need to be on the same page.
 Get it through to your sweetie that football tickets are not necessities; they fall under discretionary income.
-But before you get too hard-nosed -- although most gals would argue this point -- getting your hair and nails done are also not necessities and fall under discretionary income, too.
+But before you get too hard-nosed, movie nights and shopping trips are not necessities and fall under discretionary income, too.

 Do the Math

 It might sound like a bit of a cop-out and, in a way, it is.
 But assigning percentages might not be the best way to determine how much of your take-home pay you can spend on discretionary items.
 One way to go about deciding how much to spend on wants is to add all the fixed costs you have: mortgage or rent, car loan, insurance payments, groceries and utilities.
 Subtract that from your take-home pay.
 The rest can be used for discretionary items, the stuff you want.